ste7anste7an/microUART/README.md

 This library is a stripped-down version of the **UARTRemote** protocol, adapted for **MicroBlocks**.
 It provides a simple, reliable command-based communication protocol over UART.

+## UARTDevice
+This library deploys the Pybricks `UARTDevice` on the Lego hub side.
+This is an option that is not standard available in the firmwares of the Pybricks hubs.
+Therefore, you will find firmwares supporting `UARTDevice` in the `pybricks_firmware` directory for EV3, Prime hub and Technic hub.

 ## Supported Data Types

 The following data types are supported: